When A Nurse Is Prosecuted For A Fatal Medical Mistake, Does It Make Medicine Safer?

 Medical errors are common.
 Some researchers estimate they're the third leading cause of death in the United States.
 And many in the patient safety community say they don't understand what prompted the DA's office to prosecute this case in particular.

-DA spokesperson Stephen Hayslip told NPR in an e-mail statement that "the actions of this office will become more evident as the evidence is presented to the court."
+DA spokesman Stephen Hayslip told NPR in an email that "the actions of this office will become more evident as the evidence is presented to the court."
 He declined to comment further.

 Nurses around the country have come to Vaught's defense, speaking out on social media and on opinion pages.
 The American Nurses Association issued a statement criticizing the charges, saying that "the criminalization of medical errors could have a chilling effect" on health care workers' willingness to report errors.